- Overweight and obese dogs can have serious health problems.

 Creating Your Dog’s Diet Plan

-Because weight isn’t something dogs can control, they’ll most likely keep eating whatever amount of food is in front of them.
-That’s why it’s best to follow a structured feeding plan should be followed when your pet is young and into her adult and senior years.
+Weight isn’t something dogs can control; they’ll most likely keep eating whatever amount of food is in front of them.
+That’s why it’s best to follow a structured feeding plan when your pet is young and into the adult and senior years.

-Although opinions may vary about how many times a day a dog should be fed, Dr. Alvarez says twice a day is best, as it helps to maintain a more normal metabolism.
+Although opinions may vary about how many times a day a dog should be fed, Dr. Alvarez says twice a day is best, as more than one meal helps to maintain a more normal metabolism.
 “How much they should be fed is dependent on their size and level of activity,” she says.
-“It’s best for an owner to determine the correct amount based on her dog’s BCS and the advice of the veterinarian.”

-Deciding what type of food to feed your dog can also be a source of confusion for owners; it’s all about finding what combination works best for his needs.
-“Don’t be afraid to switch diets either,” says Lafferty.
-“It’s good to learn what your dog does well with, what he looks good on, and what he acts well on.”
+Deciding what type of food to feed your dog can be a source of confusion for owners; it’s all about finding what combination works best for his needs. ”Ask your veterinarian, who knows your dog and has experience with different foods, to make recommendations,” says Dr. Klein.
+Your vet can help you consider calorie requirements, healthy ingredients, and portion size.

-For weight control, it’s important to stay consistent.
 “Most veterinary nutritionists recommend a consistent diet in order to ensure a balanced meal,” says Dr. Alvarez.
 “The most important nutrient for senior dogs is high-quality protein, due to a higher need for protein levels.”
 It’s also important to have consistency from everyone in the household.
 If the kids are sneaking snacks to your dog from the table, they’re not really doing him any favors.

 Exercising Your Senior Dog

 No matter your dog’s age, exercise, in addition to daily walks, is another important factor in keeping him healthy and fit.
-While exercise is important for maintaining health and an appropriate BCS, it’s also good for a dog’s mental state and is needed by some breeds more than others.
-“A Border Collie will literally go crazy without his daily exercise,” says Ichir.
+It’s also good for a dog’s mental state – a tired dog is less likely to get into mischief.

-For dogs that are older, or not extremely active, whether because of a medical reason or that they tire easily, it’s still important to get them out at least twice a day for mental and physical stimulation.
-“In the event of a physical disability, a harness or cart can be used,” suggests Dr. Alvarez.
-“And dogs with heart or respiratory disorders can be taken out for shorter periods of time and during the cooler parts of the day.”
+Even older dogs should go out at least twice a day for mental and physical stimulation.
+“Dogs with heart or respiratory disorders can be taken out for shorter periods of time and during the cooler parts of the day,” says Dr. Alvarez.
+Some senior dogs can benefit from low-impact exercise such as swimming.

-Remember that before starting any exercise or diet program; a dog should have a complete physical performed by a licensed veterinarian to rule out heart, endocrine, and joint issues.
+Remember that before starting any exercise or diet program a dog should have a complete physical performed by a licensed veterinarian to rule out heart, endocrine, and joint issues.
 Responsible dog owners observe their dog’s daily behavior and know how much exercise their dog can safely handle and enjoy on a day-to-day basis.